Cody McMains

-Cody Arthur McMains (born October 4, 1985) is a former American actor.
-He is best known for playing Mitch Briggs in Not Another Teen Movie and Patch in Thomas & the Magic Railroad.

-He appeared as Patch in Thomas & the Magic Railroad, with Alec Baldwin, Peter Fonda and Mara Wilson and as Kirby in Big Bully.
+Cody Arthur McMains (born October 4, 1985) is an American actor.
+He is best known for playing Mitch Briggs in Not Another Teen Movie.
+He also appeared as Patch in Thomas & the Magic Railroad, and as Kirby in Big Bully.

 He was featured in the movie Bring It On in 2000.
 He also appeared in the TV series Monk as Mr. Monk's psychiatrist's son, Troy Kroeger, on two episodes.
-In addition, Cody played Keith on 10 Things I Hate About You, as well as having roles in 90210 and numerous other TV shows.
+In addition, McMains played Keith on 10 Things I Hate About You, as well as having roles in 90210 and numerous other TV shows.